-It is the responsibility of the staff to make sure the children are treating the programs equipment and facility properly.
-The staff must maintain a safe and clean environment at all times.
-Daily cleaning of floors, garbage's, tables, chairs and washrooms.
-Be sure all fire exits are clear and we are maintaining safety standards at all times.
-If a child vandalizes in the program be sure to inform Laura Lee and Juli as well as the parents as they may be responsible to replace or fix the item.
-All toys and equipment must be cleaned on a regular basis with the proper cleaners, keep a list of things to clean each month and sign them off when you're done.
+It is the responsibility of the educators to make sure the children are treating the programs equipment and facility properly.
+The educators must maintain a safe and clean environment at all times.
+Daily cleaning of floors, garbage's, tables, chairs and washrooms will occur.
+Educators will ensure all fire exits are clear and safety standards are maintained at all times.
+If a child vandalizes property in the program.
+Laura-Lee and Juli will be informed as well as the parents and they may be responsible to replace or fix the item.
+All toys and equipment will be cleaned on a regular basis with the proper cleaners.
 Staff do safety checklist each day to ensure the environment is safe.
 Yearly fire and health inspections are done as well.